 The television camera attached to the arthroscope displays the image of the joint on a television screen, allowing us to look, for example, throughout the knee.
 This lets us see the cartilage, ligaments, and under the kneecap.
 We can determine the amount or type of injury and then repair or correct the problem, if it is necessary.

+Beginning a weight training programme.
 All surgical procedures that are done result in damage to tissues that are otherwise normal, because an incision must be made to see the problem.
 This is particularly bothersome for joints because to enter a joint, the joint capsule and ligaments must be cut into .
 For minor surgical procedures inside the joint, it is not unusual for the recovery time to be much longer.
 This is because the normal tissues that were cut must also heal.
 Also, large incisions into the joint to perform surgical procedures increase the chances for infection.
 Long procedures where the joint is open to the air can lead to injury to the articular cartilage (the smooth surface of all joints) because it dries the cartilage out.
+Arthroscopy causes less damage to normal structures by requiring much smaller incisions through the joint capsule and ligaments around the joint.
+Arthroscopy also allows the joint to remain closed and reduces the risk of infection and drying out of the articular cartilage.
+Because of this, the healing time for most arthroscopic procedures is greatly reduced.
+Rehabilitation is faster, and unnecessary damage to normal structures is avoided.
+Arthroscopy has also greatly expanded our understanding of problems around the joints.
+In many cases, conditions which were completely unknown before the invention of the arthroscope have been discovered and are now being treated very effectively with arthroscopic surgery.